The best gaming monitors in 2024

 Reasons to avoid

-It's also important to keep in mind that the monitor does not have built-in speakers.
-Most gamers are likely planning on using their own gaming headset anyway, but if this is a dealbreaker for you, you'll want to look at another gaming monitor.
+It's also important to remember that the monitor does not have built-in speakers.
+Most gamers will likely use their gaming headset anyway, but if this is a dealbreaker for you, you'll want to look at another gaming monitor.

-While our reviewer believed it was a bit dim at 240 nits, it should be bright enough to handle any office space that isn't caked in natural sunlight.
+While our reviewer believed it was a bit dim at 240 nits, it should be bright enough to handle any office space without natural sunlight.
 Alternatively, you can use its HDR 1000 setting, but we found that this greatly sacrifices the color depth to make the screen brighter, effectively washing out its vibrancy for the sake of up to 1000 nits.
 As a result, we recommend sticking with SDR for gaming content, but again, this might be a bit dim.

 Otherwise, its impressive 128.8% coverage of the DCI-P3 color gamut means it's vibrant enough to satisfy even the most color-hungry individuals.
 The deep, inky blacks of its OLED panel will turn every scene into something so immersive you'll never want to look away.
 We have no doubt that most gamers will fall in love with it.